compsci-river/ESOF322/README.md

 [Evaluation](https://docs.google.com/document/d/1vTxWmkhhPvPyh3PDBCKA-DZzL7FvRMXyvaBPxp8FZXs/edit?usp=sharing)\
 [Project Critique](https://docs.google.com/document/d/1O_j1UJGntePIs-iRuD9IP2_bZsoGPRi9ydJ55VMD9GQ/edit?usp=sharing)

-Product implemention is in the Build folder in the files.\
+Product implemention is in the Build folder in the files.
+If it is not working [here](https://drive.google.com/drive/folders/1zrIslppsZKO3c1vzqw0jlJJuq8eiSqei?usp=sharing) is a link to a Google Drive folder that should work.
+For some reason when I tried downloading it from GitHub it would not work, but when I tested downloading if from Google Drive all good.\
 [Test Feed](https://forums.spacebattles.com/threads/test-thread-1.1058637/threadmarks)